 Requirements for CAFOs

 Colorado CAFOs must either register or apply for a discharge permit.

 - Submit a complete registration form.

 - Develop and implement a complete Facility Management Plan.

 - Meet the surface and groundwater protection requirements of Section 81.6 and 81.7 of Regulation No. 81.

 - Pay annual registration fee of $0.06/head (based on maximum capacity).

 Permitted CAFO requirements:

-On October 7, 2021 we received a Notice of Appeal, Request for Adjudicatory Hearing, and Request for Reconsideration of Adjudicatory Action regarding the new general permit (COA934000).
-It is unclear how long this process will take, but we are still accepting and processing applications for certification under COA934000.
-As this action moves forward, information will be posted on the WQCC adjudicatory hearings page.
-If you have any questions, please contact Chad DeVolin at 303-692-3520 or firstname.lastname@example.org.
+Information on the status of the Notice of Appeal, Request for Adjudicatory Hearing, and Request for Reconsideration of Adjudicatory Action is posted on the WQCC adjudicatory hearings page.
+If you have any questions, please contact Chad DeVolin at 303-692-3520 or email@example.com.